 Norwich University Overview

-Norwich University is a private not-for-profit institution located in Northfield, Vermont.
+Norwich University is a private not-for-profit institution situated in Northfield, Vermont.
 The surrounding location of Northfield is ideal for students who enjoy the charms of a college town.

 What Is Norwich University Known For?

-- The master's degree is the highest award offered at Norwich.
+- Although it may not be available for every major, the master's degree is the highest award a student can attain at Norwich.

 - On average, it takes about 4.2 years for students from Norwich to earn a bachelor's degree.
 This is excellent when compared to the average of 4.4 years.